zachmccabe/briars/docs/notes.md

 ## Project inspiration

-The project is inspired by the ranch where I work as a hand, and by some of my favorite nature journals.
+Briars is inspired by the ranch where I work as a hand, and by some of my favorite nature journals, too.
+Mainly, though, it was a chance visit with an old friend that got this project started and keeps it moving.

 During a visit to the US, my childhood Chinese teacher (who is a jet-setting consultant these days) gave me a notebook filled with details from [Qi Bai Shi's] ink and brush paintings.